How we evaluate products

 Overview

-The Sustainability Score of the Fund is measured by SustainEx™, Schroders’ proprietary tool that provides an estimate of the net "impact" that an issuer may create in terms of social and environmental "costs" or "benefits".
-It does this by using certain indicators with respect to that issuer, and quantifying them positively and negatively to produce an aggregate notional measure of the effect that the relevant underlying issuer may have on society and the environment.
+The Sustainability Score of the Fund is measured by SustainEx™, Schroders Group’s proprietary tool that provides an estimate of the net "impact" that an issuer may create in terms of social and environmental "costs" or "benefits".
+It does this by using a range of different indicators with respect to that issuer, and quantifying them positively and negatively to produce an aggregate notional measure of the effect that the relevant underlying issuer may have on society and the environment.
 The result is expressed as an aggregate score of the sustainability indicators for each issuer, specifically a notional percentage (positive or negative) of sales or GDP of the relevant underlying issuer.
-As part of the Fund’s investment processes, the SustainEx™ score, and the drivers of that score, are reviewed at the overall Fund level on a weighted basis.
-By achieving a higher Sustainability Score than the SAA benchmark at the Fund level, the Fund will likely have less revenue at risk, as estimated by SustainEx™, to potential regulatory or behavioural changes.
+The Sustainability Score of the Fund is derived from the SustainEx™ scores of issuers for Direct Investments and those Indirect Investments, such as those held by underlying funds managed by Schroders Group, where data is available.
+The SustainEx™ score shows month-end data.

 The Fund seeks to achieve its Sustainability Objective and Carbon Intensity Objective by: